Zem4ik/Math-logic/README.md

 output file name: output.out

-Wile writting program used runtime environment Node.js
+While writting program Node.js was used as a runtime environment